 Specimens at the Claude E. Phillips Herbarium (DOV) can be freely consulted for research and teaching.
 Visits should be arranged by sending a request that also includes collections and taxa of interest.
 Consultation of the collections for profit should be disclosed and may incur a charge to the visitors.
 Any accompanying specimen needed during visits must be shipped to and received by DOV at least a week in advance to allow for quarantine.
-All visitors are expected to observe DOV’s regulations and code of conduct, which include, but are not limited to, signing the registration booklet, leaving food and drink outside the collection area, closing the cabinet doors when not in use, keeping herbarium sheets horizontal and face up, not turning the sheets like book pages, annotating the specimen as necessary, but most importantly getting acquainted with the regulations before using the specimens.
+All visitors are expected to observe DOV’s regulations and code of conduct, which include, but are not limited to, signing the registration booklet, leaving food and drink outside the collection area, closing the cabinet doors when not in use, keeping herbarium sheets horizontal and face up, not turning the sheets like book pages, annotating the specimens as necessary, but most importantly getting acquainted with the regulations before using the specimens.

 As a general policy, DOV only makes loans to recognized herbaria in Index Herbariorum.
 Request for loans should include the name of the researcher, taxa of interest, nature and scope of the study, and geographic scope of specimens requested.
 Loans are for a period of one year and can be extended upon request to the curator; however, they should be returned at the earliest opportunity.
 Transfer of loans to a third party is strictly prohibited unless previously authorized by DOV.
 When authorized, such transfer can only be made between recognized institutions, and under no circumstances to individuals.
 All material within a loan must be returned at the same time and should be annotated as appropriate.
 Care must be taken to pack the specimens well to prevent damage during shipment.